ruess/edd-prevent-eu-checkout/readme.txt

 1. GeoIP, if it's installed for PHP: http://php.net/manual/en/book.geoip.php 1b.
 If `/wp-content/edd-pec-geoip/GeoLite2-Country.mmdb' exists, it uses that
 2. Otherwise, it uses HostIP.Info: http://www.hostip.info
-3. If HostIP.info returns an XX (aka it can't detect the country) it blocks "Buy Now" buttons.
+3. If HostIP.info returns an ZZ (aka it can't detect the country) it blocks "Buy Now" buttons.

 In addition, it adds a *required* checkbox that has the customer confirm they're not from the EU.